Tips & FAQ

 Handicap passes are available at the Information Tent in Telfair Square for individuals with mobility needs.
 The passes provide priority entry to Festival Saturday venues and preferred seating.
 The same courtesy is extended to a companion of the pass holder.
 All Festival venues are handicap accessible.

 Public restrooms are available at The Jepson Center and The Savannah Theatre.
 Due to the nature of historic plumbing, restrooms are not available in the historic venues used for the majority of our Author Presentations.
 Royal Restrooms are conveniently located in all three squares for your use.

 The Savannah Book Festival wouldn’t be possible without the hard work and dedication of our many wonderful volunteers!
 Please visit our Volunteer page to learn more about the many ways you can become a part of the SBF family.
 We welcome your interest and look forward to meeting you!

 If you’d like to help us make the Savannah Book Festival a perennial fixture in Savannah’s cultural life, we would love to have your support.
 Our LITERATI – friends who give at $200 and $450 levels – receive wonderful benefits such as advance ticket purchases, priority seating at ticketed events, and a 10% discount on Festival book sales.
 Please visit our LITERATI page to learn more.

 How can I keep up with Festival news?

 We regularly brag about the fantastic authors who are a part of SBF on our Facebook page and through Twitter and Instagram.
 We also keep you posted on upcoming events, ticket sale dates and schedule changes.
+We begin announcing the headline address and Festival Saturday authors in October.
 Be sure to follow us so that you’ll be in the know.